CVLabWorks/CVIMGDetection/proposal/project_proposal.md

 Frequency domain analysis emerges as a promising approach because it targets the fundamental mathematical signatures left by the generation process itself.
 Regardless of how photorealistic an AI-generated image appears, the architectural constraints of generative models inevitably introduce characteristic patterns in the frequency spectrum.
 These patterns arise from upsampling operations inherent to both GAN and diffusion-based generators, creating spectral fingerprints that persist even as visual quality improves.

 #### Convolutional Neural Networks (CNNs)

-CNNs defenitely revolutionized the computer vision field when they were raised since their hierarchical feature extraction naturally aligns with image detection tasks by progressively learning from pixel-level patterns to high-level semantics.
+CNNs definitely revolutionized the computer vision field when they were raised since their hierarchical feature extraction naturally aligns with image detection tasks by progressively learning from pixel-level patterns to high-level semantics.
 Generated images, on the other hand, are prone to anomalies in details such as edges, lighting, color, and local texture; which can be used to distinguish generated images from real ones.
-Obviously, they have the benefits like Simplicity and Efficiency, however it has drawbacks such as weak generalization ability and lack of explainability.
-These make it is not the best choice for image dectecting task today.
+Obviously, they have the benefits like Simplicity and Efficiency, however they have drawbacks such as weak generalization ability and lack of explainability.
+These make it is not the best choice for image detecting task today.

 ### Project Timeline